"Pizzagate" Gunman Is Sentenced To Four Years In Prison

 Welch's family declined to speak with reporters after the hearing, as did prosecutors and Welch's attorney, federal public defender Dani Jahn.

-Brown cited Alefantis' remarks in announcing the sentence, and said that although she believed that Welch thought he was doing the right thing at the time — the unfounded "Pizzagate" conspiracy theory alleged that Democratic operatives were running a child sex trafficking ring through the restaurant —he was wrong to take matters into his own hands.
-She said she was concerned that other people would draw inspiration from what he did, and noted that his actions were not spur-of-the-moment, but rather reflected several days of planning.
+Brown cited Alefantis' remarks in announcing the sentence, and said that although she believed that Welch thought he was doing the right thing at the time — the unfounded "Pizzagate" conspiracy theory alleged that Democratic operatives were running a child sex trafficking ring through the restaurant —he had been wrong to take matters into his own hands.
+She said she was concerned that other people would draw inspiration from what he did, and noted that his actions were not spur of the moment, but rather reflected several days of planning.

 "Mr. Welch, I hope you understand and see how much people are suffering as a result of what you did," Brown said.